 The programme is based on three Key Actions:

 - Key Action 1: Learning mobility of individuals

 - Key Action 2: Cooperation for innovation and the exchange of good practices

-- Key Action 3: Support for policy reform
+- Key Action 3: Erasmus+ support for policy reform

-Besides the EU member states, further European countries, such as Norway, Turkey or Macedonia have set-up an agreement with the European Commission in order to fully participate in Erasmus+ as programme countries.
+33 so-called "programme countries" fully participate in Erasmus+.
+Among them are, besides the EU member states, other European countries, such as Norway, Turkey or Macedonia.
 Further information about the participation in the programme are available on the European Commission's website.

 Within the overarching architecture of Erasmus+, higher education assumes a central role.

 A minimum of 33.3% of the total budget for Erasmus+ is earmarked for higher education.

 What funding opportunities are available under Erasmus+ for the higher education sector?